 The current sprite panel is where you can see the code, costumes, and sounds for the selected sprite.

-when flag clicked block, and drag it into the current sprite panel.
+when flag clicked block and drag it onto the current sprite panel.

-Then go to Looks in the code blocks palette and find this block:
+Then go to Looks in the code blocks palette and find the block

-Now click the Green Flag to start your program and watch what happens!
+Now click the Start Program button and watch what happens!